The nation’s first mint provides a wide array of coins and manufacturing services. Philadelphia produces coin and medal dies. It mints:

 The Philadelphia Mint moves to its fourth, and current, location on Independence Mall.

-The Tiffany glass mosaics originally in the third Philadelphia Mint are re-installed in the fourth building, and are unveiled during a ceremony on June 8, 1971.
+The Tiffany glass mosaics originally in the third Philadelphia Mint are re-installed in the fourth building.
+They are unveiled during a ceremony on June 8, 1971.

 The mosaics can still be seen on a tour today.